coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_quicksight.md

 - **Auto-Narratives**: Uses natural language generation (NLG) to automatically generate insights and interpretations of data visualizations, making reports easier to understand.
 - **Anomaly Detection**: Leverages ML algorithms to identify unusual patterns in the data, which can be critical for early issue detection or trend identification.
 - **Forecasting**: Provides predictive analytics tools that generate forecasted trends based on historical data patterns, enabling proactive decision-making.

+### Interactive Dashboards

+QuickSight’s dashboards support a range of interactive and customizable options to enhance user engagement:

+- **Ad Hoc Analysis**: Allows users to explore data freely, creating custom visualizations and insights as needed.
+- **Embedding and Sharing**: Dashboards can be embedded in applications, portals, or websites and shared securely with internal or external stakeholders.
+- **Customizable Visualizations**: Provides a broad selection of visualization options, such as bar charts, line charts, heatmaps, and geospatial maps, with customization to match specific business needs.
+- **Mobile Support**: Accessible on mobile devices, allowing users to monitor key metrics and insights on the go.

+## Row-Level Security (RLS)

+Row-Level Security (RLS) in Amazon QuickSight is a feature that controls user access to data at the row level within dashboards.
+RLS can be configured to:

+- **Limit Data Visibility**: Restrict certain rows of data to specific user groups or individual users based on permissions.
+- **Improve Security and Compliance**: Ensures sensitive data remains confidential and complies with data access policies.
+- **User and Group-Based Access**: By leveraging RLS, QuickSight provides tailored access to data, ensuring that users only see the information relevant to them.

+## Use Cases and Applications